ibm-cloud-docs/log-analysis/observe.md

 You can also view sources.
 If you select **Edit log sources** for an instance, a new page opens where you can find instructions on how to configure LogDNA agents tp forward logs to this instance.

 You might see the **Edit log sources** disabled.
-When this can happens, the information icon displays a message that suggests that you need a new ingestion key.
+When this happens, the information icon displays a message that suggests that you need a new ingestion key.
 Notice that the ingestion key in LogDNA has not been lost.
 If you created the instance through the CLI, but did not create a service key for that instance, then the ingestion key is not available through the *Logging UI* for the instance.
 To fix the problem and enable the **Edit log sources**, complete 1 of the following steps:
 * [Create a service key](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-provision#provision_cli_2).
 * Follow the instructions given through the information icon.
 Click **i** &gt; **Got it** &gt; **Generate your key**.